TongZhou2017/modtector/README.md

    bash test_modtector_v0.10.0.sh
    ```

-This script will run a complete ModTector workflow on a small example dataset, demonstrating all major functionality including pileup processing, reactivity calculation, normalization, Duet sliding-window ensemble analysis, visualization, and evaluation.
+This script will run a complete ModTector workflow on a small example dataset, demonstrating all major functionality including pileup processing, reactivity calculation, normalization, visualization, and evaluation.

 ### Expected Results